Five-year plans of Ba'athist Syria: First plan (1960–1965)

 When the Ba'ath Party came to power in 1963, it continued the projects laid out in the First Five-Year Plan.
 However, under Ba'athism, military spending skyrocketed—it is estimated that it accounted for 50-60 percent of the budget—but this money was not recycled back into the economy, as weapons were imported from abroad.
 At that time, agriculture and industry in the country were almost entirely in the hands of private individuals or companies.
-These private enterprises were very reluctant to invest their money in government development projects as outlined in the plan, leading to an aggressive nationalization campaign in 1965.
+These private enterprises were very reluctant to invest their money in government development projects as outlined in the plan, leading to an aggressive nationalization campaign in 1965, started with signing of Ramadan Socialist Decrees.
 However, the entire plan was essentially based on the assumption by the UAR's authorities in Cairo that the Syrian economy would remain in the hands of private companies that would invest in it - assumption, that was broken by the Ba'athists.
 Initially, about half of all funds for the first five-year plan were obtained from external sponsors.
 However, all Syrian banks and branches of other Arab banks were already nationalized less than two months after the Ba'athists came to power, on May 2, 1963.

 For this reason, among other reasons, the plan was only partially implemented - most of the expenses were never met due to the aggressive nationalization of private companies by the Ba'athist National Council for the Revolutionary Command, which was the main focus during the planning process.